Illinois Foreclosure Laws and Procedures

 • get any excess money after a foreclosure sale.

-When Can Foreclosure Start?
+When Can a Foreclosure Start?

 Under federal law, the servicer usually can't officially begin a foreclosure until you're more than 120 days past due on payments, subject to a few exceptions.
-(12 C.F.R. § 1024.41).
+(12 C.F.R. § 1024.41 (2025).)
 This 120-day period provides most homeowners ample opportunity to submit a loss mitigation application to the servicer.

 What Is the Foreclosure Process in Illinois?

 If you default on your mortgage payments for your home in Illinois, the foreclosure will be judicial.
+(Illinois is a judicial foreclosure state.)

 Illinois law also requires the lender to record a notice of foreclosure in the county where the mortgaged real estate is located.
 (735 Ill.
 Comp.
-Stat. § 5/15-1503).
+Stat. § 5/15-1503 (2025).)

 If you don't respond to the suit, the lender will ask the court for, and probably receive, a default judgment, allowing it to hold a foreclosure sale.

 But if you choose to defend the foreclosure lawsuit, the case will go through the litigation process.
 The lender might then ask the court to grant summary judgment.
 A summary judgment motion asks that the court grant judgment in favor of the lender because there's no dispute about the critical aspects of the case.
-If the court grants summary judgment for the lender—or you lose at trial—the judge will enter a judgment and order your home sold at auction.

 Notice of the foreclosure sale must be published in a newspaper for at least three consecutive weeks, once per week, with the first notice published not more than 45 days prior to the sale and the last notice published not less than seven days prior to the sale.
-Not fewer than 10 business days before the sale, the lender's attorney must send notice of the sale by electronic service (email) to all defendants appearing of record who have email and send notice by mail to all defendants not appearing of record.
+Not fewer than ten business days before the sale, the lender's attorney must send notice of the sale by electronic service (email) to all defendants appearing of record who have email and send notice by mail to all defendants not appearing of record.
 (735 Ill.
 Comp.
-Stat. § 5/15-1507, Illinois Supreme Court Rule 113).
+Stat. § 5/15-1507, Illinois Supreme Court Rule 113 (2025).)

 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
 In some states, including Illinois, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment against the borrower.